uoft-lgcu/lgcu.ca/health.md

 permalink: /health/
 ---

+{::comment}
+Add links/disclaimers about COVID-19, directing people to appropriate resources for information on that (or the COVID-19 page on this website, if it exists yet).
+{:/comment}

-Please note: the current page is under construction, and has not been updated recently.
-The information it contains is broadly accurate, but should be verified before being relied upon, particular with regards to: amounts covered by healthcare plans, and anything that might be affected by the ongoing COVID-19 pandemic (e.g. travel insurance).
+Please note: the current page is under construction, and is being updated on an ongoing basis.
+The information it contains is accurate, but some sections may be incomplete.
+Please report any broken links to [Fiona Wilson](https://www.linguistics.utoronto.ca/people/directories/graduate-students/fiona-wilson).

 ## Insurance Plans